Email: virgi at mit dot edu

-Nicole Wein obtained her Ph.D. from MIT this Summer.
+Nicole Wein obtained her Ph.D. from MIT in Summer 2021.
 She is a DIMACS postdoctoral fellow at Rutgers University.

 Rio Lavigne (co-advised with Vinod Vaikuntanathan) obtained her Ph.D. from MIT in Summer 2020.
 She is now at Apple, where she is in charge of user privacy.

 Andrea Lincoln obtained her Ph.D. from MIT in Summer 2020.
 She is now at FTX.
 Previously she was a postdoctoral fellow at UC Berkeley.